Trade directory · Des Moines metro · Iowa

 Licensing Requirements

-Iowa requires HVAC contractors to hold a Mechanical Contractor License through the Iowa Department of Public Health.
-Must pass trade exam, provide proof of 4 years experience or apprenticeship completion, carry required insurance, and pay $185 fee.
+Iowa requires HVAC contractors to obtain a Mechanical Contractor License through the Iowa Department of Public Health.
+Must pass both business and law exam plus trade-specific technical exam.
+Requires 4 years experience or equivalent education.
 License renewal every 3 years with 6 hours continuing education.
+Individual technicians need EPA 608 certification for refrigerant handling.

 §2